Skip to content

 Is LearnClash free to play?

 LearnClash is free to download and play.
-The free tier includes unlimited duels, all topics, and ELO rankings with zero ads.
-Premium ($7.99/month or $59.99/year with a 7-day free trial) unlocks advanced statistics, streak freezes, and exclusive rewards.
+The free tier includes free daily duels, all topics, ELO rankings, 3-stage spaced repetition, and zero ads with no energy gates.
+Premium ($7.99/month or $59.99/year with a 7-day free trial) unlocks Premium practice mode, Clash Chat, advanced stats, and exclusive rewards.

 How does LearnClash generate questions?

 LearnClash uses AI to generate questions on demand for any topic you search.
 Each question is validated for accuracy before appearing in duels or practice.
-The system produces questions at multiple difficulty levels matched to your skill.
+The system produces questions at three difficulty levels matched to your ELO.

 Start my free duel